mborgmann-sky/KBtest/README.md

 I tried to change properties once the keyboard is loaded (currently only for the first textfield after beginning to edit).

+The keyboardDidShow notification is not supported by tvOS (iOS only)(https://developer.apple.com/documentation/uikit/uiresponder/1621602-keyboarddidshownotification), which would be required to trigger making changes to the keyboard

 ## Button Color

 - Not supported out-of-the-box.